 June 24 COMEBACKS

 O God, restore us and cause Your face to shine upon us, and we will be saved.

-There comes the point in an athlete’s career when things are no longer moving forward.
+There comes the point in a career when things are no longer moving forward.
 To not do something would guarantee a further downhill slide.
-Most often, they find a new coach and renew their efforts at physical fitness.
-They work longer and harder to improve their skills.
-They know the truth, that to improve, they will have to change what they are doing.
+Sometimes they find a new job, and they work longer and harder to improve their skills.
+They know the truth that to improve, they will have to change what they are doing.
 As Christians, there will be times we need to make some changes to continue to grow as we need.
 As we use renewed effort and work on the basics of our faith, we will grow.
 Are you ready to make a comeback?

 2 Kings 6:1-7:20